npirvin/Radiative-Transport-PV/README.md

 This was written on python 3.10.
 The code also uses standard python libraries, such as numpy.
 These libraries are availible by installing the python distribution Anaconda.

-Warning: This code originally targeted general detailed balance efficiencies before being changed to focusing on
+Note: This code originally targeted general detailed balance efficiencies before being changed to focusing on
     feedback between transport and radiation.
 As such, the multijunction features and the multi-exciton generation (MEG) may not be compatible with the new drift-diffsion model.
 Using the calculations for multijunctions or MEG may conflict with more recent parts of the code, and thus need reverification before use.